Covid 19 Omicron outbreak: New variant spread faster than anyone thought - NZ Herald

 Doctors in South Africa are reporting patients are suffering mostly mild symptoms so far, but many of them are young adults who generally do not get as sick from Covid-19 as older patients.

-Still, many officials tried to calm fears, insisting vaccines remain the best defense and that the world must redouble its efforts to get the shots to every part of the globe.
+Still, many officials tried to calm fears, insisting vaccines remain the best defence and that the world must redouble its efforts to get the shots to every part of the globe.

 European Medicines Agency chief, Emer Cooke, insisted that the 27-nation EU was well prepared for the variant.
-While it is not known how effective current vaccines are against omicron, Cooke said the shots could be adapted within three or four months if need be.
+It is not known how effective current vaccines are against Omicron, but Cooke said the shots could be adapted within three or four months if need be.

 In the face of the new variant, some introduced new measures aimed at mitigating the spread.